Alleged Christchurch gunman’s actions stun hometown

 Tracey Gray struggles to accept that the diligent fitness trainer she employed is the man accused of a horrific hate crime in Christchurch.

-“I can’t … believe that somebody I’ve probably had daily dealings with and had shared conversations and interacted with would be able of something this extreme,” Gray told Nine Network television.
+“I can’t … believe that somebody I’ve probably had daily dealings with and had shared conversations and interacted with would be capable of something this extreme,” Gray told Nine Network television.

 While working as a fitness center, Tarrant ran free athletic programs for children, The Sydney Morning Herald reported.